 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Nammo reported total carbon emissions of approximately 46,821,000 kg CO2e, with emissions distributed across various scopes: 11,340,000 kg CO2e (Scope 1), 18,133,000 kg CO2e (Scope 2), and 17,348,000 kg CO2e (Scope 3).
-This marks a slight increase from 2023, where total emissions were about 45,593,000 kg CO2e, comprising 11,035,000 kg CO2e (Scope 1), 15,485,000 kg CO2e (Scope 2), and 19,071,000 kg CO2e (Scope 3).
+In 2024, Nammo reported total carbon emissions of approximately 46,821,000 kg CO2e, with emissions distributed across various scopes: 11,340,000 kg CO2e from Scope 1, 18,133,000 kg CO2e from Scope 2, and 17,348,000 kg CO2e from Scope 3.
+This represents an increase from 2023, where total emissions were about 45,593,000 kg CO2e, comprising 11,035,000 kg CO2e in Scope 1, 15,485,000 kg CO2e in Scope 2, and 19,071,000 kg CO2e in Scope 3.
 Nammo's emissions data is cascaded from its parent company, Nammo AS, reflecting a corporate family relationship.
-The company has not set specific reduction targets or climate pledges, indicating a potential area for future commitment.
-The absence of documented reduction initiatives suggests that while Nammo is actively measuring its emissions, it may need to enhance its climate strategy to align with industry standards and expectations.
-Overall, Nammo's emissions profile highlights the importance of addressing both direct and indirect emissions, particularly in Scope 3, which represents a significant portion of their total carbon footprint.
+Despite the increase in emissions, specific reduction targets or initiatives have not been disclosed, indicating a potential area for future commitment.
+The company operates within the aerospace and defence sector, which is under increasing scrutiny for its environmental impact, highlighting the importance of robust climate strategies.
+Overall, while Nammo has made strides in transparency regarding its emissions, the absence of defined reduction targets suggests a need for enhanced climate commitments to align with industry standards and expectations.

 Access structured emissions data, company-specific emission factors, and source documents